 It's a constant reminder to simplify.
 Start from your foundation- what is essential to life- so you can grow sturdily and steadily from there.

-My struggles with Laryngeal Papillomatosis are also teaching me that things happen for you and not to you.
+Things happen for you and not to you.
 Diagnoses don't have to be detrimental, they can really be a gift.

 BEST QUALITY AND BIGGEST VICE?

 Best Quality: Integrity (If I say I'll do something I do it.
 Preferably before the deadline.)
 AND I've got a great attitude (attitude of gratitude, baby!)